geraldb/talks/blockchain_go.md

 > No. A linked list is only required to have a reference to the previous element,
 > a block must have an identifier depending on the previous block's identifier,
 > meaning that you cannot replace a block without recomputing every single block that comes after.
-> In this implementation that happens as the previous digest is input in the calc_hash method.
+> In this example that happens as the previous digest is input in the calcHash method.

-will log something like:
+Will print something like:

 ``` go
 fmt.Println( b0 )